For an optimal view of our website, please rotate your tablet horizontally.

 Ptolemies and Seleucids, 301 - 98 BC

-After the victory of Ptolemaios I Soter over Antigonos I Monophthalmos in the Battle of Ipsos (301 BC), Palestine and the territories east of the Jordan were under the rule of the Ptolemies.
+After the defeat of Antigonos I Monophthalmos in the Battle of Ipsos (301 BC), Palestine and the territories east of the Jordan were under the rule of the Ptolemies.

 In 211 BC the army of the Seleucid Antiochos III besieged Gadara, which at that time was a fortress on the border between Ptolemaic and Seleucid territory.
 According to the historian Polybios (around 200 - around 120 BC), the inhabitants of Gadara were so frightened by the siege technique in front of their walls that they surrendered.
 This is the earliest known historical source of Gadara.

 The Seleucids gained a longer lasting dominion over the city only after they had defeated the Ptolemies in the Battle of Panium (200 BC) and annexed the East Bank to their reign.
 Gadara received the epithets Antiocheia and Seleukeia.

 The defeat in the Roman-Syrian War (192 - 188 BC) weakened the Seleucid Empire.
 Therefore local powers could strengthen in the first half of the 2nd century BC: the Jewish Hasmoneans, the Arab Nabataeans and the Syrian Ituraeans.

 The cities of the East Bank experienced a boom.
 In Gadara, the defences were completely redesigned.
 Archaeological finds show a growing prosperity of the population and increased exchange with the Greek world.